 “Content validity” refers to the accuracy or truthfulness of the information.

 Most projects will establish a range for source reliability and content validity.
-The following are examples of those ranges from the Sample Operating Policies and Procedures:
+The following are examples of those ranges:

 Reliable—the reliability of the source is unquestioned or has been well tested in the past.

 Usually Reliable—the source can usually be relied upon.

 Unreliable—the reliability of the source has been sporadic in the past.

 Unknown—the reliability of the source cannot be judged.

 Confirmed—information has been corroborated by an investigator or another reliable source.

 Doubtful—the information is inconsistent with past accounts.

 These codes allow the inquirer to assess the value of the file.
 For example, if an inquirer gets a hit and reads a file from a Regional Information Sharing Systems (RISS) Center that has source reliability and content validity codes of 1 or 2, using the above examples, then the recipient should deduce this to be very solid intelligence.